 20. Antica Pizzeria da Michele

-Naples style pizza with two locations, one in Flaminio area and one a stone’s throw from the Trevi fountain.
+Naples-style pizza with two locations, one in the Flaminio area and one a stone’s throw from the Trevi Fountain.
 Coming from a family of pizzaioli operating in Naples city center nonetheless, the owner couldn’t choose to serve anything different than a proper Neapolitan-style pizza.

 Address: Via Flaminia 82 and Via dei Lucchesi 28.
 Website.

 When it comes to any bakery products, pizza included, Roscioli is a big name.
 If you have a pizza here (quite possible given its strategic location between Largo Argentina and Campo de’ Fiori), here you will hardly go wrong.